victor-dp/robosat_geoc/docs/config.md

 [dataset]

-  # Optional PostgreSQL Database connection, using psycopg2 syntax (could be use by rasterize tool).
+  # Optional PostgreSQL Database connection, using psycopg2 syntax (could be use by rasterize tool)
   pg_dsn = "host=127.0.0.1 dbname=rsp user=postgres"

-# Input channels configuration.
+# Input channels configuration
 # You can, add several channels blocks to compose your input Tensor.
 Order is meaningful.
 #
 # sub:		dataset subdirectory name